DarkCaster/Perpetual/docs/op_annotate.md

 # Annotate operation

 The `annotate` operation is a crucial part of the `Perpetual`.
 It generates annotations for project source-code files, creating a summary of each file's contents and purpose.
 This operation is primarily used to maintain an up-to-date index of the project's structure and content, which is then utilized by other operations within the `Perpetual`.
-Project index is stored inside `.perpetual` directory and it only updated when neccecary saving your costs and time on LLM API access.
+Project index is stored inside `.perpetual` directory and it only updated when necessary saving your costs and time on LLM API access.

 While the `annotate` operation is an essential component of the `Perpetual` workflow, it is not typically necessary to run it manually.
 Other operations, such as the `implement` operation, automatically trigger the `annotate` operation when needed to ensure that the project's annotations are current before proceeding with their tasks.